snackpackgames/project-vanilla-pudding-server/README.md

 ## Getting Started

-`npm install` to install all dependencies.
+1. `npm install` to install all dependencies.
+2. `source env.sh` to set up your dev environment
+3. `npm install knex -g` (/w `sudo` if needed) to install the knex cmd-line client
+4. `knex migrate:latest` to migrate to the latest version of the database

 [more steps coming soon]